1tux/doublespeak/README.md

 # Doublespeak: In-Context Representation Hijacking

-Implementation of the Doublespeak attack from "In-Context Representation Hijacking" (ICLR 2026 submission).
+Implementation of the Doublespeak attack from "In-Context Representation Hijacking".

 Doublespeak hijacks internal LLM representations by replacing harmful keywords with benign substitutes in in-context examples.
 This causes the model to internally interpret benign tokens (e.g., "carrot") as harmful concepts (e.g., "bomb"), bypassing safety alignment.